Submit URL to Google: 4 Pro Ways to Request Indexing in 2022

 If you want to know more about sitemaps and the importance it has on SEO, read our in-depth article.

-Submitting Your URLs To Google Search Console
+Submit XML Sitemap To Google Search Console

 If you have created a new website, Search Console is the best free URL submission tool at your disposal to give a heads-up to Google that you exist.